 Another way to manage your user’s permissions is through Security Groups.

 When running our Discovery tool, itopia CAS gets an inventory of your existing Security Groups configuration and save it in the Catalog section.
-You can then import the groups from the Catalog and send them to cloud with a single click (they will be automatically created in your cloud AD).
+You can then import the groups from the Catalog with a single click (they will be automatically created in your cloud AD).

 Creating Security groups